greymd/tmux-xpanes/README.md

 # Features
-* Split tmux window into multiple panes.
+* Split tmux window into multiple panes
-  + Build command lines from given arguments & execute them on the panes.
+  + Build command lines from given arguments & execute them on the panes
-* Runnable from outside of tmux session.
+* Runnable from outside of tmux session
-* Runnable from inside of tmux session.
+* Runnable from inside of tmux session
-* Record operation log.
+* Record operation log
-* Layout arrangement for panes.
+* Layout arrangement for panes
+* Displaying pane title on each pane
-* Generate command lines from standard input (Pipe mode).
+* Generate command lines from standard input (Pipe mode)

 # Requirements